 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

-1. To elect eleven directors to serve on the Board of Directors of the Company for a one year term that will expire at the Company's 2025 annual meeting of shareholders;
+1. To elect thirteen directors to serve on the Board of Directors of the Company for a one year term that will expire at the Company's 2026 annual meeting of shareholders.
+2

-1.01 April K. Anthony FOR
+To vote for all directors in this section mark here: FOR WITHHOLD •

-1.02 Vianei Lopez Braun FOR
+1.01 Vianei Lopez Braun П FOR

-1.03 David L. Copeland FOR
+1.02 David L. Copeland FOR

+1.03 Sally Pope Davis FOR

 1.04 Mike B. Denny FOR

 1.05 F. Scott Dueser FOR

 1.06 Murray H. Edwards FOR

+1.07 Geoff Haney FOR

-1.07 Eli Jones Ph.D.
+1.08 Eli Jones, Ph.D.
 FOR

-1.08 I. Tim Lancaster FOR
+1.09 I. Tim Lancaster FOR

-1.09 Kade L. Matthews FOR
+1.10 Kade L. Matthews N E FOR

-1.10 Robert C. Nickles FOR
+1.11 Robert C. Nickles FOR

+1.12 Blake Poutra FOR

-1.11 Johnny E. Trotter FOR
+1.13 Johnny E. Trotter FOR

-FOR AGAINST ABSTAIN

-2. To ratify the appointment by our audit committee of Ernst & Young LLP as our independent auditors for the year ending December 31, 2024; FOR
+2. To ratify the appointment by our audit committee of Ernst & Young LLP as our independent FOR AGAINST ABSTAIN FOR

-3. To conduct an advisory, non-binding vote on the compensation of named executive officers; FOR
+3. auditors for the year ending December 31, 2025 To conduct an advisory, non-binding vote on the compensation of named executive officers. П П П FOR

-4. To act on such other business as may properly come before the annual meeting or any adjournment thereof.
+ı.
+To act on such other business as may properly come before the annual meeting or any adjournment thereof

 Authorized Signatures - Must be completed for your instructions to be executed.

-Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+Please sign exactly asyour name(s) appears on your account.
+If held in joint tenancy, all p administrators, etc., should include title and authority.
+Corporations should provide full n authorized officer signing the Proxy/Vote Form. f

-Signature (and Title if applicable)
+- ignature (and Title if applicable) Date Signature (if held jointly) Date